WwZzz/easyFL/docs/Resources/index.md

 The usages of the three kinds of resources are respectively introduced in [Usage Algorithm](./algorithm/index.md), [Usage Benchmark](./benchmark/index.md), [Usage Simulator](./simulator/index.md)

 # Contribute to Resources
-We sincerely welcome researchers to contribute to this open-source library to share their own studies by introducing new benchmarks, novel algorithms, and more practical simulators, as we hope this can promoto the development of FL community.
+We welcome researchers to contribute to this open-source library to share their own studies by introducing new benchmarks, novel algorithms, and more practical simulators, as we hope this can promoto the development of FL community.
 To simplify integrating different kinds of resources, we have also provided easy APIs and comprehensive [tutorials](../Tutorials/index.md)
 We will remark the contributors for the submitted resources in our website.

-## How to Submit Contributions?
+## Submit Contributions
 There are two ways to submit your contributions to this platform.

 ### (1) Push commits to the Github repo